Tattooing in China: Laws and regulations

 Chinese law has no mandatory norms for adult tattooing, as long as the individual has reached the age of 18 and has full capacity for civil conduct.
 The law does not place any restrictions on tattoos; it is completely determined by the individual according to circumstances and voluntary choice.
 However, some work units—such as conscription, government agencies, or public institutions—do not recruit people with tattoos.

 According to Article 4 of Special Medical Examination Standards for Civil Servants Employment (Trial)—jointly formulated by the Ministry of Human Resources and Social Security, Ministry of Health, and National Civil Service Administration—civil servants with special requirements of physical condition are not qualified to have tattoos.
 (Tattoo refers to the skin tattooed with "dots, words, patterns", or despite surgical treatment, still have obvious tattoo scars.)
 Additionally, the Internal Affairs Regulations of the People's Police of Public Security Organs (Chapter 4, Article 37), issued by the Ministry of Public Security, mentions that "tattoos shall not be allowed" for police officers.

 Citizens with tattoos are eligible for conscription only under certain circumstances.
-According to the Physical Examination Standards for Citizens Eligible (Chapter 1, Article 11), issued by the Ministry of National Defense, people with face or neck tattoos, with tattoos larger than 3cm on other visible body parts (not covered by their military uniform), or with tattoos larger than 10cm (anywhere), are not eligible.
+According to the Physical Examination Standards for Citizens Eligible (Chapter 1, Article 11), issued by the Ministry of National Defense, people with face or neck tattoos, with tattoos larger than 3 cm on other visible body parts (not covered by their military uniform), or with tattoos larger than 10 cm (anywhere), are not eligible.

 In sports, the Administrative Measures for National Team Players of the Chinese Football Association, revised by the General Administration of Sport of China, also forbids tattoos: "Athletes of the national team and the U23 national team are forbidden to have new tattoos. [...]
 Tattooed athletes are not allowed to be drafted into the U20 national team and the national teams..."
 It also advises players with preexisting tattoos to have their tattoos removed, or, if permitted by the team, covered during training and competitions.

 According to the Working Measures for the Treatment of Tattoos for Minors issued by the Office of the Leading Group for the Protection of Minors under The State Council of the Ministry of Civil Affairs: "Any enterprise, organization, or individual in China shall not provide tattoo services to minors ... coerce, lure, or instill minors to get tattoos, and shall not publish, broadcast, paste, or distribute any advertisement that contains contents that induce minors to get tattoos ...
 [T]he state, society, schools, and families should educate and help minors to fully understand the possible harm caused by tattoos, enhance their awareness and ability to protect themselves, and rationally refuse tattoos.
 The guardian of a minor shall promptly dissuade the minor from getting a tattoo."